MiraldiLab/maxATAC/README.md

 ## Installation

 It is best to install maxATAC into a dedicated virtual environment.

-Clone the repository with `git clone` into your `repo` directory of choice.
+First, clone the repository with `git clone https://github.com/MiraldiLab/maxATAC.git` into your `repo` directory of choice.

-There are currently a few install bugs that need to be worked out.
-This is one method to install with anaconda on most systems.
+### Installing with Conda

-Create an environment that is specific for the python version that we need.
-This can be done with `conda create -n maxatac python=3.9`.
+1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9`

-I had to then install bedtools with:
+2. Activate the conda environment for maxATAC with `conda activate maxatac` or `source activate maxatac` if you have an error using a HPC.

+3. Install bedtools or make sure it is found in your `PATH` with `conda install bedtools`
+4.
+5. Install py2bit with `conda install py2bit`
-`conda install bedtools`.
+6. Install pysam with `conda install pysam`

-Install pybedtools:

-`conda install -c conda-forge -c bioconda pybedtools`
+7. Install pybedtools with `conda install pybedtools`

-Install pybigwig:

-`conda install -c conda-forge -c bioconda pybigwig`
+8. Install pybigwig with `conda install pybigwig`

-Install py2bit:

-`conda install -c conda-forge -c bioconda py2bit`

-Change into the maxATAC repository with `cd maxATAC` and use `pip3 install -e .` to install the package.
+9. Change into the maxATAC git repository with `cd maxATAC` and use `pip install -e .` to install maxATAC into the conda environment.

-You will also need to have BEDtools installed or loaded on your PATH.

-*Note: sometimes SHAP will produce an error when installing with `pip3 install -e .` due to conflicts with numpy.
-In this case, you will need to install numpy into your virtual env BEFORE installing maxATAC*
+10. Test installation with `maxatac -h`

 ## maxATAC Workflow Overview